-Data access controls are absolutely essential for protecting sensitive data.
+Data access controls are absolutely essential for protecting sensitive data against theft by employees.
 The classes of data that your Human Resources department requires for their roles will be far different than that of your Finance department.
-For this reason you should limit who can access sensitive data to an as-needed basis.
+For this reason, you should limit which employees can access sensitive data based on the needs of their role.

 Get started today—Download the FREE template and customize it to fit the needs of your organization.